benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-introduction/1-overview/_index.en.md

 The coffee bar opens in 2 hours!
 Good luck!

+## How does the coffee bar work?

+The coffee bar ordering process is as follows:
+1. The overhead monitors display a QR code that changes every 5 minutes.
+Customers scan this QR code to place an order using their mobile device.
+The QR code is good for 10 drinks in the 5-minute period, and disappears off the screen once there are no more drinks available.
+This helps prevent the baristas from getting swamped with orders!
+2. The customer places the order on the web app loaded by the QR code.
+The backend validates the order, create an order number, and makes it available to the baristas.
+3. The baristas see the order appear on their own app.
+They can change the status of the order to indicate when it is being made, when it's completed, or if they need to cancel the order.
+4. The customer sees all the barista updates on their mobile device.
+The overhead monitors also show the status of upcoming and completed drinks.

 ## Application structure

 You will be creating various microservices the integrate existing frontends with your back serverless application.
 You will be using AWS Step Functions to handle orchestration and Amazon EventBridge to handle choreography.

-### Frontend
+### Frontends

 The frontends are already deployed.
 Once you have built the backend, you will provide environment variables to the frontends to enable them to connect.
+The three frontends are:

+* **Display app**: This is displayed on overhead monitors.
+It provides a barcode for customers to scan to place an order, and shows a realtime queue of upcoming and completed drink orders.
+* **Barista app**: This runs on tablets used by the baristas.
+The app allows baristas to change the status of a drink order, or cancel the order if needed.
+Updates from this application and propagated to the other apps.
+* **Ordering app**: This is used by customer to place an order.
+It is designed to run on mobile devices.
+When you are testing today, you'll use your mobile device with this app to place orders.

 ### Backend
 The backend application architecture uses [AWS Step Functions](https://aws.amazon.com/step-functions/), [Amazon EventBridge](https://aws.amazon.com/eventbridge/), [AWS Lambda][lambda], [Amazon API Gateway][api-gw], [Amazon S3][s3], [Amazon DynamoDB][dynamodb], and [Amazon Cognito][cognito].